AudereSemper/MediumClap-Pattern/README.md

-Thans to the course Advanced react pattern You will find the medium clap in 9 differents patterns.
+Thanks to the course Advanced react pattern You will find the medium clap in 9 differents patterns.